colleen-davies/CourseraDataProject/CodeBook.md

     acceleration Jerk signal measured by the accelerometer for a subject-activity pair in g/s.
-21. `avgtimeBodyGyroMagmean`: numeric; \[-0.206,0.193\]; the average of the mean of the normalized magnitude of the body acceleration signal measured by the gyroscope for a subject-activity pair in rad/s.
+21. `avgtimeBodyGyroMagmean`: numeric; \[-0.206,0.193\]; the average of the mean of the normalized magnitude of the body angular velocity signal measured by the gyroscope for a subject-activity pair in rad/s.
 22. `avgtimeBodyGyroJerkMagmean`: numeric; \[-0.204,0.027\]; the average
-    of the mean of the normalized magnitude of the body acceleration Jerk signal measured by the gyroscope for a subject-activity pair in rad/s<sup>2</sup>.
+    of the mean of the normalized magnitude of the body angular velocity Jerk signal measured by the gyroscope for a subject-activity pair in rad/s<sup>2</sup>.
 23. `avgfreqBodyAccelmeanX`: numeric; \[-0.072,0.179\]; the average of